Framework OND

 The project enters build with less ambiguity and fewer late corrections.

-4. Build, QA, and integrationWe deliver in short iterations with functional validation, testing, and visibility over progress that matters.
+4. Build, testing, and integrationWe deliver in short iterations with functional validation, testing, and visibility over progress that matters.

 • Partial deliveries with demos or validations

-• Functional and technical QA according to scope
+• Functional and technical testing based on the agreed scope

 • Integrations ready for test or production environments